Home › Japanese › Glossary › fifty-seven

 Pronunciation

-五十七 is written in kanji.
+五十七 is written using kanji.
 Romanised as gojūnana, it sounds roughly like "goh-joo-nah-nah" to an English ear.

 Related words